mcastling/mcastling.github.io/NUItutorials/text-label.md

 #### Underline

-Text underline properties can be set using property map.
+Text underline properties can be set using a property map.

 Here text is underlined: